Stéphane de Leymarie (MA, MSc, PGcert)

 Research summary

-Stephane's research sits at the intersection of phenomenology, neurodivergence, and embodied inquiry.
-Her doctoral project aims to develop a finer-grained experiential vocabulary for the distinct phases of burnout, moving beyond the monolithic clinical concept toward a phenomenology of burnout as a temporal and somatic process.
-Her thesis, "Unmasking Burnout", treats the researcher's own experience of burnout as primary data and the process of inquiry as inseparable from the process of recovery.
+Stephane's research sits in Embodied Critical Thinking.
+Her project aims to expand the experiential vocabulary of burnout, moving beyond the monolithic clinical concept toward a phenomenology of burnout as a temporal and somatic process.
+Her thesis treats the researcher's own experience of burnout as primary data and the process of inquiry as inseparable from recovery.
 This integration of personal and scholarly purpose combines first-person experiential methods with careful attention to epistemological and ethical issues in self-research.
 Her broader research interests include consciousness, psychedelics, and neuroarchitecture.

 Current research interests